ChadESmith42/MapboxGl-Map-Resume-v0.5/README.md

 ## Build this project

-Using Docker, save the repo to your local machine.
+Using [Docker](http://docker.com), save this repo to your local machine.
 Navigate to the folder where you've saved this project.
 Open a terminal/command prompt and type `docker-compose up`.
 Open your browser to `http://localhost:4200`.
+Enjoy!

 ## Attribution